 With no apparent future value, the majority of the Imperial Tobacco factories on Raleigh Road are demolished and replaced with much lower-density developments.
 Unemployment in the area remains high, as do many other signs of deprivation.

-On 10 September, local architect George Ferguson buys one of the few remaining factories on Raleigh Road.
-The architect saves the site – which is 40,000sq ft of derelict red-brick – from demolition.
-He plans to redevelop it as a creative, mixed-use community building.
+Local architect George Ferguson buys one of the few remaining factories on Raleigh Road, the previous year (September 1993), saving the site – a 40,000sq ft of derelict red-brick – from demolition.
+He commences plans to redevelop it as a creative, mixed-use community building.
 His plans are greeted with widespread bemusement.

 Inspired by the Manchester Independents campaign, George Ferguson decides to launch a Bristol-based campaign, called ‘Strike A Light For Independents’, with the Tobacco Factory as its hub.
 The campaign aims to encourage the support and patronage of independent outlets and businesses.